politicalwatch/politicalwatch.es/content/en/nosotras.md

 ## Transparency

-We don't want to demand what we don't do.
+We do not demand what we cannot do.
 For that reason we commit to be totally transparent and to make our accounts public.
-So you can see our financing sources, who do we work with and how do we invest or budget.
+You can see our financing sources, who we work with and how we invest our budget.

 <a href="/en/nosotras/transparencia" class="c-button c-button--outline">Check our funds</a>